 The poem Prithvirajavijaya is an account of the victories of the king of Ajmer and Delhi, Prithviraj who won over Sultan Shihab-ud-din Ghori in 1191.
 The poem seems to have been written just after that victory.
 It is an unfinished piece of composition.
-The author is uncertain; however there is a probability of him being a Kashmirian, as is suggested by his imitation of Bilhana
+The author is uncertain; however there is a probability of him being a Kashmirian, as is suggested by his imitation of Bilhana's style.

 A minister of the princes of Gujarat, the Vaghelas, Lavana-prasada and Viradhavala is considered responsible for the writing of two eulogies.
 One being the Kirtikaumudi of Somesvara Datta (1179-1262) and the other is the eulogy of Vastupala, who was an excellent minister of a type well known in Indian history.
 It emphasizes on various aspects of Indian political and social life.
 The Surathotsava in fifteen cantos by the same author is probably a political allegory, as it ends with account of the poet's own history.
 Sukrtasamkirtana by Arisinha is another panegyric of the thirteenth century that has been written in eleven cantos which is of great historical value.
 Sarvananda had composed a panegyric of a pious Jain layman who aided the people of his town by building new walls and providing them great support in the terrible famine of Gujarat.

 Ramapdacharita of Sandhya-kara Nandin has historical events vaguely.
 The feats of the powerful king Ramapala of Bengal have been described.
 The Rajendrakarnapura of Sambhu is a panegyric of Harsha Deva of Kashmir at whose court he also wrote the Anyoktimuktalatdgataka.

-.
+Finally is the work of the Kashmir writers who continued the Rajatarangini, Jonaraja, who died in 1459.
+His pupil carried on the tale to some years after the annexation of Kashmir by Emperor Akbar.
 However their work has no originality or merit.
 The total of their work is not more than half that of the Rajatarangini.